Skip to content

 • Agent level — caps spend for a single agent, within the team's cap.

 Limits at more specific scopes always bind more tightly than broader ones — an agent's limit cannot exceed its team's, and a team's cannot exceed its organization's.
+A sandbox limit applies in addition to the limits on its owning actor.

 Cost tracking#